Rafe2001/Brain-Tumor-Detection-app/README.md

 ### Algorithm Overview
 This project employs a state-of-the-art convolutional neural network (CNN) architecture to perform brain tumor classification.
 The CNN is trained on a diverse dataset of brain MRI scans, enabling it to distinguish between tumor and non-tumor images with remarkable accuracy.
 With a validation accuracy of over 91% and a training accuracy exceeding 96%, the model demonstrates its robustness and effectiveness.

-## Demo
-You can experience the Brain Tumor Detection application in action through our live demo at .

 ## Features
 - **Accurate Tumor Detection**: The deep learning model accurately detects brain tumors in MRI scans.